 Since 1976, February has been dedicated to recognizing and appreciating the achievements of African Americans in many different walks of life.

-The Colorado Music Hall of Fame Presented by Comfort Dental celebrates the incredible contributions of African American musicians who have impacted the Colorado and international music scene over the years.
+The Colorado Music Hall of Fame celebrates the incredible contributions of African American musicians who have impacted Colorado and international music scene over the years.
 Many of these artists were either born in Colorado, studied here, or ended up in the area through their musical journeys.
 These artists have been powerful advocates for social issues, cultural issues, and entertained Colorado music fans and music lovers all across the country and throughout the world.

 Back in November, the Jazz Masters & Beyond Induction Ceremony and Concert was a capstone event honoring some of the most prolific musicians from Colorado who have literally changed the course of music.
 Dianne Reeves, Charlie Burrell, three members from Earth, Wind & Fire, Ron Miles & Bill Frizell and the music department of East High School were the first inductees from the Jazz tradition who received awards for their contribution to the Colorado music scene.